jrpotter/notebook/notes/posix/signals.md

   - signal
 ---

+## Overview

-This is an overview of specific POSIX signals.[^dowling]
+This is an overview of specific POSIX signals.

 Code  | Name
 ----- | --------------